jwodder/read_version/README.rst

     )

 Someone needs to put all that into a reusable package, am I right?
 Well, someone did, and this is that package.
+It exports a single function that does the above, perfect for importing into your ``setup.py``, and *(New in v0.2.0!)* this package even lets you map Python variables to supported metadata fields via your ``pyproject.toml``.

 Installation
 ============